Jennifer Granholm: Speculation of a return to office

-Secretary of Energy (2021–present)
+Secretary of Energy (2021–2025)

+Nomination and confirmation

 Then-President-elect Joe Biden nominated Granholm to be the next secretary of energy.
-Granholm was seen as one of Biden’s least controversial nominees, winning support from unions, environmental groups, and some Republicans.
+Granholm was seen as one of Biden's least controversial nominees, winning support from unions, environmental groups, and some Republicans.
 University of California, Berkeley professor of energy Daniel Kammen, who worked with Granholm at UC Berkeley, said she will be "phenomenal for DOE" because "she understands the technology, she understands deployment and she knows how to run a big agency."
 She appeared before the Senate Energy and Natural Resources Committee on January 27, 2021, and the committee voted to advance her nomination in a 13–4 vote on February 3, 2021.
 She was confirmed by the Senate 64–35 on February 25, 2021, and was sworn into office later that day by Vice President Kamala Harris.
 She is the first secretary of energy born outside the United States.

+Tenure

 In April 2021, she said President Joe Biden "has a goal of getting to net zero carbon dioxide for this country by 2050.
 And that means that we have got to figure out ways to clean up our fossil fuel industry."
 On May 19, 2022, the Department of Energy announced a $3.5 billion program funded under the Infrastructure Investment and Jobs Act to create four large-scale regional direct air capture hubs each consisting of a network of carbon dioxide removal projects.

 Granholm had a call with Saudi Energy Minister Prince Abdulaziz bin Salman Al Saud.
 They discussed closer cooperation in the energy field.
 In late 2021, she blamed the OPEC oil cartel led by Saudi Arabia and the U.S. gas and petroleum industry for rising fuel prices in the United States.
 When asked what her plans were to increase oil production in the United States, she laughingly replied: "That is hilarious.
 Would that I had the magic wand on this."

 Granholm signed a detailed ethics agreement for the top energy government job and has since then, violated certain provisions of the STOCK Act.

-On December 16, 2022, Granholm cleared J. Robert Oppenheimer, American theoretical physicist, often credited as the "father of the atomic bomb" for his role in the Manhattan Project – the World War II undertaking that developed the first nuclear weapons, of the 1954 revocation of his security clearance due to a "flawed investigation".
+On December 16, 2022, Granholm posthumously cleared J. Robert Oppenheimer, American theoretical physicist, often credited as the "father of the atomic bomb" for his role in the Manhattan Project – the World War II undertaking that developed the first nuclear weapons, of the 1954 revocation of his security clearance due to a "flawed investigation".

+Post-Biden administration career

+After serving a full term as Secretary of Energy, Granholm joined the lobbying firm DGA Group as a senior counselor.